 'So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety.
 Then the land will yield its fruit, and you will eat your fill, and dwell there in safety.
 And if you say, "What shall we eat in the seventh year, since we shall not sow nor gather in our produce?"
 Then I will command My blessing on you in the sixth year, and it will bring forth produce enough for three years.
 And you shall sow in the eighth year, and eat old produce until the ninth year; until its produce comes in, you shall eat of the old harvest.

-Herein lies an oft overlooked passage which, though under the Mosaic covenant, will help us see God’s heart for rest and relationship.
+Herein lies a truth that, though under the Mosaic covenant, will help us see God’s heart for rest and relationship.
 When God’s people were to enter the promise land, they were to remember not only to rest themselves and their livestock but also the land.
 As if anticipating the frailty of their faith, He promised them that if they obeyed His command, He would command the blessing of abundant provision.
 The last verse tells us why: the land belongs to God and we are just passing through.
 He is the one who is actually in charge.

 What an appropriate reminder for our day and age, when most of the world is grumbling about the 1% they claim own most of the world.
-How wrong they are and how wrong we are when we think anything we posses is ours.
+How wrong we are to think anything we posses is ours.
+We are stewards at best.
 Leviticus 26 goes on to show us God’s blessing for obedience versus his punishment for disobedience:

 'You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the Lord your God.
 You shall keep My Sabbaths and reverence My sanctuary: I am the Lord.
 'If you walk in My statutes and keep My commandments, and perform them, then I will give you rain in its season, the land shall yield its produce, and the trees of the field shall yield their fruit.